vzlatsin/Helper/docs/guides/coder_guide.md

 ### Coder Guide

 **Purpose**
 To ensure the creation of detailed and clear code based on the developer's instructions and specifications.

 **Responsibilities**
-1. **Interpret Developer Deliverables**: Understand pseudocode, script instructions, and data flow guidelines.
+1. **Interpret Developer Deliverables**: Understand script instructions and data flow guidelines.
 2. **Write Code**: Implement the code based on the provided specifications.
 3. **Ensure Clarity and Completeness**: Make sure the code is well-documented and meets all specified requirements.

 **Inputs**:
-1. **Pseudocode**: Detailed logical representation of the code.
-2. **Script Instructions**: Detailed instructions for coding.
+1. **Script Instructions**: Detailed instructions for coding.
-3. **HTML Structure Plan**: Plan for the HTML structure and any changes needed.
+2. **HTML Structure Plan**: Plan for the HTML structure and any changes needed.
-4. **Code Changes**: Specific details on the changes to be made in the codebase.
+3. **Code Changes**: Specific details on the changes to be made in the codebase.
-5. **Data Flow and Interaction Guidelines**: Detailed guidelines on data flow and user interactions.
+4. **Data Flow and Interaction Guidelines**: Detailed guidelines on data flow and user interactions.

+## Task Breakdown and Documentation Process

+To maintain a structured and test-driven development approach, follow these steps for each feature:

+1. **Create Detailed Task Documents**: For each feature, create a `.md` document with unique IDs for each task.
+2. **Break Down Tasks**: Divide each feature into smaller, testable tasks.
+3. **Follow TDD**: Write tests for each task before implementing it.
+4. **Document Tests and Changes**: Ensure each task document includes descriptions, objectives, dependencies, scripts to change, and tests.
+5. **Commit and Push**: Regularly commit changes and push to the repository.

+Refer to `time_management_feature_tasks.md` for an example of task breakdown.

 **Outputs**:
 1. **Implemented Code**: